ThreeSixtyGiving/standard/documentation/guidance/prepare-data.md

 3\.
 Upload this file into the 'Add fields to CSV' service at <a href="https://findthatpostcode.uk/addtocsv/" target="_blank">https://findthatpostcode.uk/addtocsv/</a>

+4\.
+Select the field that includes your postcode data.

 ![Select file and postcode field screenshot](../../assets/FindThatPostcode_Select-file-and-postcode-field-screenshot.PNG)

-4\.
-Select your preferred geocode types.
+5\.
+Select the geocode types you want added to your file.
+Latitude/Longitude, Region and Local Authority are selected by default so should be untick if not required.

 ![select geocodes to add into the file screenshot](../../assets/FindThatPostcode_Select-geodata-to-add-screenshot.PNG)

 5\.
-Click 'Add data to CSV'.
+Click the 'Add data to CSV' button at the bottom of the page.
 The tool will automatically download an updated version of your file with geocodes included.

 ![Click 'Add data to CSV' button screenshot](../../assets/FindThatPostcode-Click-button-to-add-data-to-CSV-screenshot.PNG)

 6\.
 Delete the column of postcode data from this version of the file.

 7\.
 Rename the new columns to match the 360Giving Data Standard.
 For example if using Ward codes the headings should be renamed as follows:

-  - Ward Code = Recipient Org:Location:Geographic Code
+Ward Code = Recipient Org:Location:Geographic Code

-  - Ward Name = Recipient Org:Location:Name
+Ward Name = Recipient Org:Location:Name

 8\.
 Re-save as Excel file (xlsx file format).